akshatrshah/jsonstreamdb/README.md

 layer can sustain.
 Reads are served from a `ConcurrentHashMap` cache in front of a simple JSON-file-per-document disk layout.

-See [`docs/DESIGN.md`](docs/DESIGN.md) for the full design rationale, trade-offs considered, and how to reproduce the benchmark numbers referenced below.
-(That file is intentionally excluded from version control via `.gitignore` -- it's personal interview/prep notes.)

 ## Architecture at a glance